Reykjavík North (Althing constituency): History

 In March 1843 King Christian VIII of Denmark issued a royal decree converting the Althing into a consultative assembly.
-It consisted to 20 members popularly elected from single-member constituencies, one of which was Reykjavík.
-In the subsequent decades the electoral process, size of Althing and constituencies changed several time.
+It consisted of 20 members popularly elected from single-member constituencies, one of which was Reykjavík.
+In the subsequent decades the electoral process, size of Althing and constituencies changed several times.
 Reykjavík became a two-member constituency in 1903 (effective 1904).
 In 1920 (effective 1923) it became a four-member constituency using proportional representation.
 It became a six-member constituency in 1934 and an eight-member constituency in 1942.

 One of the main reasons for the changes was the shift in population from rural to urban areas, particularly Reykjavík.
 The changes however always lagged behind population shifts.
 This resulted in rural constituencies being over-represented in the Althing.
-The disproportionately in the voting power of rural and urban voters was as high as 10:1 by the mid 20th century.
-The over-representation of rural constituencies favoured the Progressive Party, whose support base was mostly farmers.
+The disproportion in the voting power of rural and urban voters was as high as 10:1 by the mid-20th century.
+The overrepresentation of rural constituencies favoured the Progressive Party, whose support base was mostly farmers.
 The party was over-represented in Althing even after the introduction of compensatory seats (equalisation seas) in 1934.

 The constituencies were radically altered in 1959 when the single and two-member constituencies were abolished and replaced by seven multi-member constituencies using proportional representation.
 The number of seats allocated to Reykjavík was increased from 8 to 12 at the same time.
-This reduced the disproportionately in the voting power of rural and urban voters to 3:1.
+This reduced the disproportion in the voting power of rural and urban voters to 3:1.